 On the other hand, it is true that the policies adopted by Cairo and Abu Dhabi, in relation to their intervention in regional conflicts, have changed greatly over the past year.
 However, this does not mean that there is a rift or a separation between the two sister countries.
 On the contrary, their newly adopted policies are a sign of flexibility that would further strengthen their ties and refocus their forces for the good of the whole region, as has been the case in the past decade.

-Last year, UAE made the unthinkable by convening a peace deal, known as the Abraham Accords, and normalizing social, political, and economic relations with Israel.
-This unprecedented move enabled UAE to break decades-long taboos in the dynamics of relations between MENA countries.
-Since the signing of Abraham Accords between Israel and UAE, last year, observers, especially in western media, did not spare an opportunity to claim that UAE is sidelining Egypt as a leading geopolitical power in MENA.
+Last year, the UAE made the unthinkable by convening a peace deal, known as the Abraham Accords, and normalizing social, political, and economic relations with Israel.
+This unprecedented move enabled the UAE to break decades-long taboos in the dynamics of relations between MENA countries.
+Since the signing of the Abraham Accords between Israel and the UAE, last year, observers, especially in Western media, have not spared an opportunity to claim that the UAE is sidelining Egypt as a leading geopolitical power in MENA.
 Those claims have been renewed, recently, when the policies of Egypt and UAE regarding regional conflicts, especially in Libya and Yemen, have changed.

-In fact, this is not the first time that media promotes such claims about a rift or a coldness in the relationship between Egypt and UAE.
+This is not the first time that the media has promoted such claims about a rift or a coldness in the relationship between Egypt and the UAE.
 In 2015, for example, such claims were promoted after Egypt canceled a contract with an Emirati construction company to build governmental buildings in the New Capital project.
 But the truth is that such claims are mostly wrong.